sankamuk/PysparkCheatsheet/Pyspark-StructuredStreaming-06.md

 The best thing about Structured Streaming is it brings streaming applications as close to static dataframe handling, this is no difference with `Joins`.
 Its so similar to normal dataframe join that there is nothing much to share, thus lets see an example.

+## Stream to Static Inner Join are Stateless

+Let us understand the meaning, note first whats the implication of this statement.
+Once a action becomes Statefull, Spark has to manage statestore, why ?
+Because when Spark output result of batch action, it cannot confirm that it is done for the dataset for the batch, because there might be late arrival on way.
+Now we have seen before to remediate we use `watermarking` to keep Statestore managable.

+With Stream to Static Inner Join since one side of the join is always known Spark doesnot need to manage any state.

 #### Use Case: Lets try to update `last login` detail of an employee in a table in Cassandra with streaming `login` data comming to Kafka